Modified racing: Northeast dirt modified

 The late Dick Tobias from Pennsylvania revolutionized the chassis of the dirt track modified stock car class in the early 1970s by producing an entirely homemade chassis constructed of tubular steel.
 Race promotors, drivers and car builders who focused on the dirt tracks in northeastern U.S. and southeastern Canada, became eager for standardized rules.
-In 1976, the Driver’s Independent Race Tracks (DIRT) was organized, and rules were implemented where the driver sits in the middle of the car, with high-downforce, wind-channeling tunnels on either side of him.
+In 1976, the Driver's Independent Race Tracks (DIRT) was organized, and rules were implemented where the driver sits in the middle of the car, with high-downforce, wind-channeling tunnels on either side of him.
 Other promoters and sanctioning bodies in the region adopted similar rules shortly thereafter.
 The roofs are very flat, and tilted to catch additional air.
 The front suspension is usually a coil-over setup, with a torsion-bar set-up for the rear suspension.
-They utilize full tube chassis, which to the untrained eye, looks to be a sprint car chassis, but is much different in reality.
+They utilize full tube chassis, which to the untrained eye, looks like a sprint car chassis, but is much different in reality.

+Big block modifieds

+Big blocks harken back to the days of true Modified Stock Cars.
+“Jalopies” or today’s Late Models had their noses cut off, lightened, and stuffed with big engines to make what they called Modifieds whether they raced on pavement or dirt.
+Big blocks were the biggest, most powerful engines you could find.
+Engines max at 467 cubic inches, with one 4-barrel carburetor, and horsepower ranging from 650 to 800 horsepower.